 New World Interactive is an independent developer and publisher with deeply grounded roots in game development.
 Many core team members started as hobbyists creating the games they wanted to play.
 This foundation shaped itself into a unique development process which has led to the creation of New World’s debut title, Insurgency.
-In the wake of Insurgency‘s success in reaching nearly 2 million players, New World plans to continue creating compelling, disruptive new experiences.
+In the wake of Insurgency‘s success in reaching over 4 million players, New World’s mission is to continue creating compelling, disruptive new experiences.

 “Of all the multiplayer shooters available right now, I find Insurgency’s style to be uniquely satisfying.”

 “If you see a seemingly empty street, you can dare to run across it and come out unscathed, or you can be gunned down in an instant by a hail of bullets flying from ten different unknown locations.”